 This may make you feel silly at first but looking in a mirror and talking yourself up can actually help you to feel motivated to complete whatever tasks you’ve got on your to-do list.
 Try starting with telling yourself your goal for this study session.
 Then, work your way up to your long term goals.
 While you’re at it, throw in some things that you think are great about yourself like your amazing taste in sneakers or your killer baking skills.
 There’s nothing better than a confidence boost from a compliment to help you get into the right headspace.

 “You don’t have to be good to start … you just have to start to be good!” — Joe Sabah

 7. Reward yourself

 Each time you check off one of your study goals or make a breakthrough on a tough subject, reward yourself!
 Get yourself anything from a doughnut to a sweet new longboard depending on the goal.
 It’s depressing to work really hard on something and feel like no one knows or appreciates all of the hard work you’re doing.
-So rewarding yourself with a dinner out or a trip to the five dollar movie bin is a great way to show yourself some love.
+Reward yourself with a dinner out or a trip to the five-dollar movie bin.
+It’s a great way to show yourself some love.

 8. Write down how you feel after

 This may sound strange, but you know how great you feel when you hit a big goal or finally finish that big paper?
-Writing down how good you feel after completing a tough task can work as great motivation the next time you’re having trouble getting started.
+Write down how good you feel after completing a tough task.
+It’s great motivation the next time you have trouble starting.
 Keep a notebook in your backpack and write down your triumphs.
 That way, each time you need a little extra push, you’ve got a whole book full of success!